 At the risk of making this list a bit repetitive, I have to give the second spot to The Business Platinum Card from American Express.
 Three reasons:

-- Slightly less cringe worthy annual fee – $399 per year
+- Slightly less cringe-worthy annual fee – $499 per year

-In addition to the above reasons, the Business Platinum card comes with most of the benefits found on the personal card, except for the annual statement credits and Priority Pass membership (you still get some lounge access through Premium Plaza and Centurion lounges).
-The welcome bonus alone makes this one of the best travel reward cards in Canada, being enough for a one-way ticket to Asia in business class when transferring to Aeroplan!
+In addition to the above reasons, the Business Platinum card comes with most of the benefits found on the personal card, except for the annual statement credits.
+The welcome bonus alone makes this one of the best travel reward cards in Canada.

 This card makes the list for one reason only – Alaska Airlines is arguably the best program out there for international travel on partner airlines, with some of the most competitive redemption rates on world-class airlines like Cathay Pacific and Japan Airlines.
 I’ve redeemed Alaska miles for first class on Cathay Pacific, which was one of the best flights I’ve ever taken.

-Currently MBNA is offering 25,000 miles after spending $1,000 in the first three months of membership.
-Unfortunately the $75 annual fee is not waived, though Great Canadian Rebates often has cash back offers on approved applications through them, so they’re definitely worth checking out before applying.
+Currently, MBNA is offering 30,000 miles after spending $1,000 in the first three months of membership.
+Unfortunately, the $99 annual fee is not waived, though Great Canadian Rebates often has cash back offers on approved applications through them, so they’re definitely worth checking out before applying.
 Also, the earn rate is a bit lame at 1 mile per dollar, so I don’t actually use this card for a lot of everyday spend (except at Costco where I can’t use my American Express cards).
 As an added bonus, Alaska offers an annual companion ticket for just $99 plus taxes, which can be useful for anyone booking revenue tickets with Alaska Airlines.
 A lot of my friends use this benefit for paid tickets to Hawaii, where fares can get expensive!

 What once used to be my number one card on any list of the best travel reward cards in Canada has taken a bit of a slip since American Express took away the first year free promotion.
 At $150 annually, this is one of the more expensive premium credit cards on the market, but does still come with a lot of great benefits that could make it a no-brainer for many Canadians.
 Highlights include:

-- 30,000 Membership Reward points after spending $1,500 in the first three months of membership and adding a supplementary cardholder (no additional fee) during the application
+- 25,000 Membership Reward points after spending $1,500 in the first three months of membership.

 - Access to the referral program, though not as generous as the Platinum cards